stevekennaird/stevekennaird.github.com/_posts/2013-11-05-dynamic-variables-with-sassscss-and-aspnet.md

+---
+layout: post
---- layout: post title: "Dynamic Variables with SASS/SCSS and ASP.Net"
+post title: "Dynamic Variables with SASS/SCSS and ASP.Net"
+description: ""
+category:  ASP.Net
+tags: [sass, css, design]
+---

-description: "" category:  tags: [sass, css, design] --- {% include JB/setup %}
+{% include JB/setup %}

 At work we're in the process of building a new SAAS product which needs to be themed/skinned per customer (where the customer is a company, each with many